IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 - in RF compliance tests, where the device behaves completely differently for testing purposes.

-In that scenario production artefact would have no misc qualifier, development artefact could have `log` qualifier and RF compliance artefact would have `rf` qualifier.
+In that scenario, production artefact would have no misc qualifier, development the artefact could have `log` qualifier and RF compliance artefact would have `rf` qualifier.

 A project that uses misc qualifiers should have its meaning and usage documented in a visible place, such as the project's README.

 #### Git hash

-Git hash qualifiers are useful internal testing processes of the product and where later identification is required.
+Git hash qualifiers are useful for internal testing processes of the product and where later identification is required.
 The version that precedes the qualifier should be a version of the release that was **already released**.